SumoLogic/sumologic-documentation/docs/get-started/apps-integrations.md

 #### Set up Sumo Logic Collectors and Sources

 Before installing any applications, define your Collectors in each environment so that Source Host metadata indicates the deployment.
-For example, name them something like:
+For example, name them something like `abc13-qa-cluster01`, `acb10-prof-cluster03`, or `abc01-prod-cluster12`.

-* abc13-qa-cluster01
-* acb10-prof-cluster03
-* abc01-prod-cluster12

 Optionally, you can set a Source Category to indicate these names as well, depending on how Sumo Logic is architected at your company.